clemsonciti/citi-webpage/cyberinfrastructure.md

 ### Overview

 - available to all Clemson students/faculty/staff for free
-- 2021 compute nodes, 23072 cores
+- 2022 compute nodes, 23863 cores
 - heterogeneous configuration with various types of nodes (different CPU, memory, network, disk space)
-- 386 nodes are equipped with NVIDIA Tesla GPUs: 280 nodes with NVIDIA K20 GPUs (2 per node), 106 nodes with NVIDIA K40 GPUs (2 per node)
+- 458 nodes are equipped with NVIDIA Tesla GPUs: 280 nodes with NVIDIA K20 GPUs (2 per node), 138 nodes with NVIDIA K40 GPUs (2 per node), 40 nodes with NVIDIA P100 GPUs (2 per node)
 - 4 nodes with Intel Phi co-processors (2 per node)
-- 6 large memory nodes (5 with 505GB, 1 with 2TB), 262 nodes with 128GB of memory
+- 7 large memory nodes (5 with 505GB, 1 with 2TB, 1 with 1.5TB), 334 nodes with 128GB of memory
 - 100GB of personal space (backed up daily for 42 days)
 - Myrinet, 10Gbps Ethernet, Infiniband networks
 - global and local scratch spaces for temporary files (no quota per user)
 - maximum run time for a single task limited to 72 hours on Infiniband part and 168 hours on Myrinet part
-- ranked 4th among the public academic institutions in the US on Top500 list (155 on Top500) with performance of 814.4 TFlops (17,372 cores from Infiniband part of Palmetto)
+- ranked 8th among the academic systems in the US on Top500 list (172 on Top500, June 2017) with
+performance of 870.0 TFlops

 [More about Palmetto](https://www.palmetto.clemson.edu/palmetto/) <br>
 [New account on Palmetto](http://citi.sites.clemson.edu/new-account) <br>